 In the aftermath of the 2008 financial crisis, Elizabeth served as Chair of the Congressional Oversight Panel for the Troubled Asset Relief Program (TARP).
 Her independent and tireless efforts to protect taxpayers, to hold Wall Street accountable, and to ensure tough oversight of both the Bush and Obama Administrations won praise from both sides of the aisle.
 The Boston Globe named Elizabeth Bostonian of the Year in 2009 for her oversight efforts.

 She is widely credited for the original thinking, political courage, and relentless persistence that led to the creation of a new consumer financial protection agency, the Consumer Financial Protection Bureau.
 She led the establishment of the agency, building the structure and organization to hold accountable even trillion-dollar financial institutions and to protect consumers from financial tricks and traps often hidden in mortgages, credit cards and other financial products.

-Elizabeth and her husband Bruce Mann, who was born and grew up in the Boston area, have been married for 32 years and now have three grandchildren.
-They live in Cambridge with their golden retriever, Otis.
+Elizabeth and her husband Bruce Mann, who was born and grew up in the Boston area, have been married for 34 years and now have three grandchildren.
+They live in Cambridge.